 Examples of costs associated with violations where City personnel must assess property owners a clean-up charge include:

-• Any property owner in violation of having weeds, grasses or vegetation in violation of city ordinances will have (5) days following receipt of written notification to voluntarily repair the situation.
-If the city has to take action charges will be assessed the property owner at the rate of $200.00 for the first hour and $100.00 for each hour thereafter.
+• Any property owner in violation of having weeds, grasses or vegetation in violation of city ordinances will have (5) days following receipt of notification to voluntarily repair the situation.
+If the city has to take action a citation will be issued or charges will be assessed the property owner at the rate of $200.00 for the first hour and $100.00 for each hour thereafter.

 • Any property owner in violation of having a vehicle which is defined as being not capable of being driven for over a continuous period of 10 days will receive notification of the infraction.
 If after (10) days from notification the vehicle has not been removed the city shall remove the vehicle and the cost will be assessed the property owner.